MicrosoftDocs/iis-docs/iis/configuration/system.webServer/security/requestFiltering/denyQueryStringSequences/add.md

-Adding Query String Sequences To Deny <add>
+Adding Query String Sequences To Deny &lt;add&gt;
 ====================
 <a id="001"></a>
 ## Overview